Strategy20 min read

 The warm-up strategy:

-• Week 1-2: Like and retweet their content regularly
+• Week 1 to 2: Like and retweet their content regularly

-• Week 2-3: Leave thoughtful replies on their tweets
+• Week 2 to 3: Leave thoughtful replies on their tweets

-• Week 3-4: They start recognizing your profile picture
+• Week 3 to 4: They start recognizing your profile picture

-• Week 4+: Now your DM is warm, not cold
+• Week 4 and beyond: Now your DM is warm, not cold

-This approach increases DM response rates dramatically—from approximately 5% (cold) to 25-40% (warm).
-When someone already recognizes your name from their notifications, they're far more likely to engage with your outreach.
+This approach increases DM response rates dramatically, from approximately 5% (cold) to 25 to 40% (warm).
+When someone already recognizes your name from their notifications, they are far more likely to engage with your outreach.
+For a full playbook, see how to warm up your Twitter account before outreach.

 4. Leverage DMs as a Sales Channel